 - Fishing - Trout Farms

-- Weekend Markets of 3rd Friday of every month
+- Weekend Markets on the 3rd Friday of every month

-Bairnsdale was a sigh of relief and we enjoyed the amazing layout of the city with plenty of historical building and cafes.
-Bairnsdale Motel (4-stars) offers quality accommodation in the center of the city.
+Bairnsdale was a sigh of relief and we enjoyed the amazing layout of the city with plenty of historical buildings and cafes.
+Bairnsdale Motel (4-stars) offers quality accommodation in the centre of the city.